 Finished in 547 and almost 1500 years old, the Basilica of San Vitale is Ravenna’s masterpiece.
 It boasts dazzling Byzantine mosaics in the presbytery and choir, meant to evoke a heavenly realm.
 In the apse above the altar, there’s a mosaic depicting Christ the Redeemer.

-The incredible Palace of Caserta is a UNESCO site in Naples.
+The incredible Palace of Caserta is a UNESCO- listed landmark in Naples Italy.
 Built by King Charles VII of the House of Bourbon, it was used as the main residence of the kings of Naples.
 With over 1200 rooms, the palace was one of the largest palaces in 18th century Europe.